-DS511 Empirical Research on Doctrinal Ouestions
+DS511 Empirical Research on Doctrinal Questions

 Drawing on primary and secondary sources, students identify a question of military or security doctrine for which there is expected to be an empirical answer.
 They identify research and analytical techniques that will yield empirical data from which to answer the doctrinal question.
 These may include gaming, simulation, field experimentation, observation, or case comparison.
 Research involving human subjects requires prior approval by a university Research Ethics Board and notification of the appropriate supervisors (including DHRRE).
 Supervisors may request evidence of competence in analytical techniques before permitting the research to proceed.
-DS509 Analysis of Doctrinal Ouestions, is recommended as a companion course.